Yasu3D/saturn.yasu3d.art/documentation/saturn-edit/setup/editor.md

 3. Open the extracted folder.
 4. Locate and run the `SaturnEdit` executable.

-> If you are migrating from an older editor that isn't SATURN EDIT, I recommend reading the [Migration Guide](guides/migration_guide.md).
+> If you are migrating from an older editor that isn't SATURN EDIT, I recommend reading the [Transition Guide](guides/transition_guide.md).

 > For the time being, hitsounds are not included by default!
 You must source these yourself.
 > For more information about how to select hitsounds in the editor, please see [Audio Setup](setup/audio.md#Hitsounds).